NCIP/gdc-docs/docs/Data_Dictionary/Release_Notes/Data_Dictionary_Release_Notes.md

       - `secondary_gleason_grade` <!--DAT-2405-->
       - `igcccg_stage` <!--DAT-2406-->
       - `masaoka_stage` <!--DAT-2407-->
-    - Add new 1:1 stage and grade mappings to the XML parser <!--DAT-2399-->
+    - Added new 1:1 stage and grade mappings to the XML parser <!--DAT-2399-->
-    - Map properties for site and histology to "Not Reported" <!--DAT-2409-->
+    - Map properties for `site` and `histology` to "Not Reported" <!--DAT-2409-->
 * Changed description of `masked_somatic_mutation` and `aggregated_somatic_mutation` nodes to be the same  <!--DAT-2311-->
 * Modified `archive` entity <!--DAT-2259-->
     - Set `downloadable` property to `true`